Your goal setting guide to sales success

 Should sponsors set sales goals?
-One would think that to be successful, every project should have a well thought out purpose, a plan in place to help carry it out and a projected fundraising outcome.
-After all, it’s very difficult to build a house without a blueprint.
+One would think that to be successful, every project should have a well thought out purpose, a plan in place to help carry it out, and a projected fundraising outcome.
+This may be based on previous experience but it doesn't always have to be.
+One would think that build a house without a blueprint would be very difficult to accomplish.

 Here are 3 reasons why so many school sponsors don’t bother to set fundraiser goals: